BKoch74/5143-OperatingSystems/Assignments/P01/README.md

 | `sort`    | Rearrange file alphabetically   |  Aretha  |
 | `!x`      | Print expanded history          |  Aretha  |

+## Difficulties/Challenges:
+When we joined all our commands we had some errors so that had some tweaking to do.

+We ran into an indentation error.

+Initially, we wanted to go with a command called sysCheck that would display the system health but ran into some problems with it.

 ## Non-Working Components:
 N/A